michaelkolesidis/emoji-minesweeper/README.md

 You can use the level buttons 1️⃣2️⃣3️⃣ to switch between levels.
 You can also use the _keyboard keys 1,2 and 3_.

-The game features five themes with different emoji sets to choose from.
-Apart from the classic mine theme 💣 and the peaceful and relaxing flower theme 🌺, you can find a mushroom theme 🍄, a bear theme 🐻 and a sea theme 🐙.
-You can use the theme button 💣/🌺/🍄/🐻/🐙 to switch between themes, or use the _left and right arrows_ on your keyboard.
+The game features six themes with different emoji sets to choose from.
+Apart from the classic mine theme 💣 and the peaceful and relaxing flower theme 🌺, you can find a mushroom theme 🍄, a bear theme 🐻, a sea theme 🐙, and a Japan theme 🏯.
+You can use the theme button 💣/🌺/🍄/🐻/🐙/🏯 to switch between themes, or use the _left and right arrows_ on your keyboard.
 These are the rest of the themes:

 ![Win mushroom](./screenshots/win_mushroom_v5.png)